STRd6/hello-hyperweb/README.md

-# node-js-getting-started
+# Hello HyperWeb

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-Edit and run your application in HyperWeb, then share it with the world.
+Edit and run your application in [HyperWeb](http://hyperweb.space), then share it with the world.